fastrgv/Interval-RPN-Calculator/README.md

 Ada developers note that this app includes a minimal Ada-binding to the Boost Interval C++ library.
 But, more importantly, it demonstrates the methodology so you can expand the binding to include access to other functionality, as needed.

 ## Setup & Running:
 The application's root directory [~/intRpn/] contains files for deployment on 3 platforms:  1)OS-X, 2)linux, 3)Windows, in addition to all the source code.
+This app is completely self contained and will run without installing any third party software onto your system.

 Unzip the archive.